Soft, lightly crisp and chewy! These keto white chocolate macadamia nut cookies are bound to seriously impress… at just 1.5g net carbs a pop!

 - And for cakier cookies you’ll want to do the opposite (ultra chilled, no pre-flattening).
 Note: convection ovens also lead to cakier cookies overall and sweeteners also play an important role (see section below!).

 Whatever you decide, just like with our classic cookies, don’t forget a light sprinkle of flaky sea salt on top, it’ll cut through the chocolate and sweetness beautifully.

 The White Chocolate Chips (!!)

-All three of they’re current products (white, milk & dark) have incredible texture, with very (very!) little aftertaste*.
+They have incredible texture, with very (very!) little aftertaste*.
 Imo, they might even be better than Lily’s… And this isn’t sponsored btw, just happy to recommend per usual.